openstate/stembureaus/README.md

    - `cd docker`
    - `sudo docker-compose up -d`
    - Compile the assets, see the section below
-   - The `docker-compose up` command above also loads the BAG data in MySQL, this can take something like 1 hour on a server, so wait until `waarismijnstemlokaal.nl/` loads without errors before continuing with the commands below
+   - The `docker-compose up` command above also loads the BAG data in MySQL, this can take more than 1 hour on a server (without SSD), so wait until `waarismijnstemlokaal.nl/` loads without errors before continuing with the commands below
    - Get buurt data: `sudo docker exec -it stm_app_1 /opt/stm/bin/get_address_data.sh`
-   - Set up backups for MySQL and CKAN
+   - Set up daily backups for MySQL and CKAN
       - Copy `docker/backup.sh.example` to `docker/backup.sh` and edit it
          - MySQL: Fill in the same `<DB_PASSWORD>` as used in `docker/docker-compose.yml`
          - CKAN: Copy the CKAN backup command for each CKAN (concept) resource you want to backup and fill in the `<RESOURCE_ID>`